Háukon (given name)

-Old Norse

 The name Háukon is of Old Norse and originates from Scandinavia.
 The term Scandinavia covers the three kingdoms of Denmark, Norway, and Sweden.
 Other synonym names are Hákon, Haakon, Hakon, Haukur, Haukr.
 Name is also related to Danish given name Hagen.

 Etymology

 Of debated meaning; The name stems from name HaukR (“one who grips, catches”) meaning "Hawk", from Proto-Germanic *habukaz, derived from Proto-Indo-European *keh₂p- (“seize”).
 It is also believed it refers to "high son" from há "high" and konr "son, descendant".